In Nod to Normalcy, Pence Celebrates Air Force Academy Grads

 “I know we gather at a time of great challenge in the life of our nation,” Pence said as he began his remarks.
 “And while we don’t quite look like the usual graduation at the Air Force Academy, let me tell you, this is an awesome sight.
 And I wouldn’t be anywhere else but with the 62nd class of the Air Force Academy, the class of 2020.”

 The event usually attracts a big crowd to Falcon Stadium, which has a maximum capacity of more than 46,000.
 President Donald Trump spoke last year.
-But this year, the pandemic forced the academy to close the ceremony to visitors, including friends and family of the nearly 1,000 graduates.
+But this year, the pandemic forced the academy to close the ceremony to visitors, including friends and family of the nearly 1,000 graduates, and move it to the Terrazzo, the parade field adjacent to the dormitories.

 Still, the ceremony featured its signature dramatic flyover by the Air Force Thunderbirds, which thundered overhead as the graduates threw their hats into the air and burst into cheers.
 But instead of being able to embrace their fellow graduates, the cadets remained several feet apart and then proceeded to tie on white face masks.

-Note: This story has been corrected to show that commencement was moved from its traditional site, Falcon Stadium, to the school’s parade field, known as the Terrazzo, which was lined with chairs for the graduates.
-The ceremony did not take place in a stadium.